 Show me the money!

-Take the self-guided tour of the Bureau of Engraving and Printing and see interact with displays and exhibits all while seeing the beautiful currency being produced before your eyes.
+Take the self-guided tour of the Bureau of Engraving and Printing and interact with displays and exhibits, all while seeing the beautiful currency produced.

-A visit to the Bureaus is one of the best free things to do in Dallas-Fort Worth.
+Visiting the Bureaus is one of Dallas-Fort Worth’s best free things to do.

 Visit their website for operating hours and more information.